circleci/circleci-docs/jekyll/_cci2/collect-test-data.md

       path: ./reports/junit
 ```

 For a full walkthrough, refer to this article by Viget: [Using JUnit on CircleCI 2.0 with Jest and ESLint](https://www.viget.com/articles/using-junit-on-circleci-2-0-with-jest-and-eslint).
+Note that usage of the jest cli argument `--testResultsProcessor` in the article has been superseded by the `--reporters` syntax, and JEST_JUNIT_OUTPUT has been replaced with `JEST_JUNIT_OUTPUT_DIR` and `JEST_JUNIT_OUTPUT_NAME`, as demonstrated above.

 **Note:** When running Jest tests, please use the `--runInBand` flag.
 Without this flag, Jest will try to allocate the CPU resources of the entire virtual machine in which your job is running.
 Using `--runInBand` will force Jest to use only the virtualized build environment within the virtual machine.